 Insurance is one of those things people don’t like to think about until they need it.
 Even so, there’s no better feeling than having an insurance policy that you know will protect you if the worst happens.
-Given that many people don’t know how their personal insurance works, it’s no surprise that so many are in the dark about condo association insurance.
+Given that many people don’t know how their insurance works, it’s no surprise that so many are in the dark about condo association insurance.
 Luckily for the consumer, you enlist the help of a Condo Association Insurance Agent to explain and assist with all aspects related to condo association insurance, also known as Condo Master Insurance.

 What Is Condo Association Insurance?